alphagov/government-service-design-manual/service-manual/design-and-content/headers-and-footers.md

 [![Example headers showing navigation](/service-manual/assets/images/header-footer/not-govuk-nav.png)](/service-manual/assets/images/header-footer/not-govuk-nav.png)

-The links in the header should remain constant no matter what state the service is in.
+The links in the header should remain constant no matter the state of the service or the stage in the process a user has reached.
 Navigation and information that does change throughout the process (eg user account information, shopping basket count, etc) should sit in a separate sub-navigation.

 ### Search
 If your service requires a search function this should sit in the header.
 The search form should be clearly labelled, indicating that it is only searching your service and not the entire GOV.UK domain.